 organic labels

 Ranked second, just behind water, among the most consumed beverages in the world, tea appeals to more than 60% of French people.
-Concerned about the quality of ingredients, many turn to organic tea.
-But in the maze of organic tea labels, how to select the one that ensures organic farming and respect for producers.
-Some explanations.
+Concerned about ingredient quality, many turn to organic tea.
+But in the maze of organic tea labels, how to select one that ensures organic farming and respect for producers?
+Here are some explanations.

-In 2019, the tea market represented about 55 billion dollars.
-Enough to want to boost production, with more or less ethics.
-To find their way in this booming market, organic tea labels are popular.
-If some represent real values like the European organic label or the AB certificate, others on the other hand make a minimum control of the production and chemical fertilizers.
-Zoom on the organic tea labels.
+In 2019, the tea market represented approximately 55 billion dollars.
+Enough to want to boost production, with varying degrees of ethics.
+To navigate this expanding market, organic tea labels are trending.
+While some represent true values like the European organic label or the AB certificate, others only perform minimal control of production and chemical fertilizers.
+Let's zoom in on organic tea labels.

 The European organic label

 The European organic label is the only mandatory one.
 Its legal framework is European.
-This certification, whose logo is little known, aims to respect natural cycles and move towards sustainable agriculture both for the quality of products and for producers.
+This certification, whose logo is less well-known, aims to respect natural cycles and move towards sustainable agriculture both for product quality and producers.

 The AB label

-The AB certificate, whose logo is well known, comes from France.
+The AB certificate, whose logo is well-known, comes from France.
 Its objective is to highlight 100% organic products whose production respects the environment.
-Certified organic products are guaranteed to be free of pesticides and chemical compounds.
+Certified organic products are guaranteed to be free from pesticides or chemical compounds.

 Other interesting labels

-In addition to these organic tea labels, other certifications are also worth your attention:
+Besides these organic tea labels, other certifications also deserve your attention:

-• the Max Avelaar label, which ensures fair trade with a fair minimum income for producers;
+• the Max Havelaar label, which ensures fair trade with a fair minimum income for producers;

-• the Rainforest Alliance label, which seeks to protect primary forests with a reasoned agriculture that benefits small producers;
+• the Rainforest Alliance label, which seeks to protect primary forests with sustainable agriculture that benefits small producers;

 • the UTZ CERTIFIED label, which guarantees decent working conditions for producers and respect for the environment.